-Figure 5-13 GVRP Port Window
+Figure 5-22 GVRP Port Window

 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 From Port - To Port Select the range of ports that will be used for this configuration here.
 GVRP Status Select the enable or disable the GVRP port status.
 This enables the port to dynamically become a member of a VLAN.
 By default, this option is disabled.
 Join Time Enter the Join Time value in centiseconds.
-This value must be between 10 and 10000 centiseconds.
+The range is from 10 to 10000 centiseconds.
 By default, this value is 20 centiseconds.
 Leave Time Enter the Leave Time value in centiseconds.
-This value must be between 10 and 10000 centiseconds.
+The range is from 10 to 10000 centiseconds.
 By default, this value is 60 centiseconds.
 Leave All Time Enter the Leave All Time value in centiseconds.
-This value must be between 10 and 10000 centiseconds.
+The range is from 10 to 10000 centiseconds.
 By default, this value is 1000 centiseconds.